dinoboards/yellow-msx-series-for-rc2014/msx/rc2014-extended/docs/fossilspec.md

 To use this driver, you have to do the following things:

 * Detect the driver
-	Check for the "RS" mark at address &HF3FE
+	Check for the "RS" mark at address ~~&HF3FE~~ &HF3FC
 * Get the driver jump table
-	The address of the jump table is at &HF3FE+2=&HF400
+	The address of the jump table is at ~~&HF3FE+2=&HF400~~  &HF3FE

+> **The above points seem to be inconsistent with the sample code below
+> The RC2014 implementation had incorrectly used the original incorrect addresses
+> for the marker and jump table - creating incompatibilities with RC2014 utilities and
+> general MSX utilities.**

 In MLFOSSIL.GEN you see an example of how to use this jump table.